Here you will find some of the most common questions we get asked here at Opie, ranging from oil advice to general order information.

 Which Courier do you use?

-The vast majority of orders sent to UK destinations are sent via FedEx.
-We may use other couriers to UK outlying areas and islands.
+The vast majority of orders sent to UK destinations are sent via FedEx, with smaller / lighter items sent via Royal Mail Tracked.
+We may use other couriers to UK outlying areas and islands; Royal Mail Tracked 24 is frequently the cheapest option.
 Overseas destinations are served by a variety of couriers but in the main we use FedEx.
 We currently send via FedEx to all destinations in western Europe.

 What is your Returns Policy?